 Declaring a minor

-Dr. Ash will certify the minor prior to graduation.
+Dr. Cooke will certify the completion of the student’s minor program.
+Certification must be submitted no later than the registration period for the student’s final semester at NC State.
 The minor must be completed no later than the semester in which the student expects to graduate from his or her degree program.